Netius/lesson-task-js2-module2-lesson4/README.md

 https://api.rawg.io/api/developers
 ```

-Loop through the results and use a class to create a div for each item that displays each devloper name and background image.
+Loop through the results and use a class to create a div for each item that displays each developer name and background image.